DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 ## Layouting Form and Button

-Navigate to the page for approvals named `pgApprOverview` within the app as shown in the screenshot below and click the edit icon:
+Navigate to the page for approvals named `PgManageImps` within the app as shown in the screenshot below and click the edit icon:
 <br><img src="./images/wiz_layout_page_import.png" /><br>

 As you know it from other environments our application shall support responsive layout so we will avoid pixel based statements.
 A key are containers that allow to layout their child components based on relative a measurement such as a percentage.
 Container layout their children either horizontally or vertically and can be nested.
 We already implemented the first container for you that uses the expressions `Parent.Width` and `Parent.Height` to occupy all space of the screen.
 The screenshot below shows the starting point.
 As you can see there is a gap in the sense that the main content is missing:
 <br><img src="./images/wiz_layout_start_point.png" /><br>

 Let's now implement the content for which we need an additional container (to block the bulk of the screen) and the child controls (EditForm and Button).
 We will start with the vertical container for the content.
 Adding controls always follows the same pattern which is as follows: